Macy StormSenior Content Creator

 In addition, completing your location information helps you appear in results that are relevant to the searcher’s distance.

 In short: By filling out your profile completely, you’ll provide your audience with more information and they’ll be more likely to engage with your content.

 Like SEO for your website, you’ll want to use keywords for Google Business Profile SEO.

 This is how you improve your local ranking on Google.
 By incorporating keywords into your listing, it sends Google a positive signal that your listing is in the right place.

 As stated previously, Google crawls through your provided information to ensure that it’s ranking your listing in relevant results.
 Adding keywords helps Google better understand your listing and its relevance to nearby shoppers.

-In short: Integrate keywords into your Google My Business listing and your website to appear in front of more relevant leads.
+In short: Integrate keywords into your Google Business Profile listing and your website to appear in front of more relevant leads.

 3. Keep business hours up to date